AtmoGD/BomberMan/README.md

 ## Idea
 I want to make a **Bomber Man** clone.

-The Player starts on a map whith randomly generated Boxes.
+The Player starts on a map whith randomly generated Boxes, and enemys.
 These Boxes are destroyable with the bombs the player can place.

-The map also generates enemys and power-ups.

-Enemys will try to kill the player with their bombs and power-ups will cause that the player can place bombs faster or the placed bombs has a higher kill range.
-Also there can spawn live power-ups.
-They will add a live to the player.
+Enemys will try to kill the player with their bombs if the player gets in range.

 If the Player kills an enemy, the player will gain score and a new enemy will be spawned.
 The game is over once the player has lost all his three lives.